ship-it-mind/cipher-chatbot/README.md

 ## License
-This tutorial is licensed, as found in the [LICENSE](https://github.com/Ahmed0Sultan/cipher-chatbot/blob/master/LICENSE) file.
+The tutorial and the source code are licensed, as found in the [LICENSE](https://github.com/Ahmed0Sultan/cipher-chatbot/blob/master/LICENSE) file.